Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-and $b$ is a normal ordering constant that appears because of the ambiguity in the order of the operators (see also below).
-We see that Lorentz invariance is only recovered if we take $d=26$ and $b=1$.
-Hence this procedure is only consistent in the critical dimension $d=26$.
+and~$b$ is a normal-ordering constant appearing because of the ambiguity in the order of the operators (see also below).
+Hence, in order to recover Lorentz invariance we are led to set~$d=26$ and~$b=1$.
+This means that a consistent quantization of the bosonic string is only possible when the target space-time is $26$-dimensional.

-b)Old covariant approach.
-Consider the components of the energy-momentun tensor in the complex coordinate basis $(z,\bar{z})$.
-Energy-momentum conservation and tracelessness imply,
+\paragraph{b) Old covariant quantization.} An obvious drawback of light-cone quantization is the lack of target space covariance.
+To avoid this problem, let us consider the components of the world-sheet energy-momentun tensor in complex coordinate basis $(z,\overline{z})$.
+Taking into account that~$T_{z\overline{z}}=T_{\overline{z}z}=0$ due to tracelesness, its conservation equation can be written as